-The epic directory contains five subdirectories: model, util, common_data, scenarios, and doc).
+The epic directory contains five subdirectories: model, util, common_data, scenarios, and doc.
 These are described below.

 - model used to store the EPIC0509 model.
-It includes one subdirectory: - current: contains two current EPIC models for spinup and application simulations.
-The models were developed for the CMAQ modeling based on the EPIC0509 version of the EPIC model, obtained from the AgriLife Research, Blackland Research & Extension Center (http://epicapex.tamu.edu/epic/) at TAMU.
+It includes one subdirectory: - current: contains two current EPIC models for spin-up and application simulations.
+The models were developed for CMAQ modeling based on the EPIC0509 version of the EPIC model, obtained from the AgriLife Research, Blackland Research & Extension Center (http://epicapex.tamu.edu/epic/) at TAMU.
 The documentation on the development of the EPIC modeling system for CMAQ is included under the \${FESTC_HOME}/epic/doc directory. - util contains utility programs developed by Benson Consulting to generate site, soil, and management input files required by EPIC.
 It has three subdirectories:

 - siteCreate: contains two programs used by the EPIC Site File Generation tool.
 The programs will not only generate EPIC site files but also link EPIC sites (grid cell centroids) to the BELD4 crop grid assignments and the 8-digit hydrologic cataloging units (HUCs) that contain the grid cells to be used in the soil matching program.
 Based on BELD4, this program assigns only those crops to a grid cell that BELD4 indicates are present at that location.
 This minimizes the number of crop-specific simulations performed across large domains. - soilMatch: contains six soil matching programs used by the Soil Match for EPIC Spinup tool.
-Soils are selected on the basis of the U.S. Department of Agriculture (USDA) Natural Resource Inventory (NRI) assignment of each crop in each 8-digit HUC to its most common HUC-8 soil type. - manageCreate: contains programs to create EPIC management files for spinup and application simulations by the Management File Generation for Spinup and Management File Generation for Application tools. - common_data contain data sets needed for EPIC and utility programs.
-Also provided under this subdirectory is the file EPIC_42crop_names.txt, which contains the crop names and numbers used in the FEST-C system.
-This directory has the following subdirectories: - BaumerSoils: contains the soil data sets (22,838 soils) built with soil parameters from the Baumer database developed by Dr. Otto Baumer.
+Soils are selected on the basis of the U.S. Department of Agriculture (USDA) Natural Resource Inventory (NRI) assignment of each crop in each 8-digit HUC to its most common HUC-8 soil type. - manageCreate: contains programs to create EPIC management files for spin-up and application simulations by the Management File Generation for Spinup and Management File Generation for Application tools. - common_data contains data sets needed for EPIC and utility programs.
+Also provided under this subdirectory is the file EPIC_42crop_names.txt, which contains the crop names and numbers, used in the FEST-C system.
+This directory has the following subdirectories: - BaumerSoils: contains the soil data sets (22,838 soils) built with soil parameters from the Baumer database developed by Dr. Otto Baumer of National Soil Survey Laboratory (NSSL) at USDA.
 Dr. Baumer used the SOILS5 database and soil pedon data to develop the representative EPIC data sets.
-Dr. Verel Benson of Benson Consulting used this information to create a subset of soil parameters in 22,838 soil files to be used with EPIC.
-Detailed information on the data set creation can be obtained from the documentation of the EPIC modeling system for CMAQ. - EPIC_model: contains common data files required by EPIC spinup and application runs in the two following subdirectories: - spinup has common files used for EPIC spinup simulations.
-For all crops except potatoes, the spinup is set to run for 25 years using the EPIC statistical weather generator (see the weather generator discussion in the EPIC documentation from TAMU).
-We (UNC, Benson Consulting, and EPA) have arbitrarily set
+Benson Consulting used this information to create a subset of soil parameters in 22,838 soil files to be used with EPIC.
+Detailed information on the data set creation can be obtained from the documentation of the EPIC modeling system for CMAQ. - EPIC_model: contains common data files required by EPIC spin-up and application runs in the following two subdirectories: - spinup has common files used for EPIC spin-up simulations.
+For all crops except potatoes, the spin-up is set to run for 25 years using the EPIC statistical weather generator (see the weather generator discussion in the EPIC documentation from TAMU).
+We (Benson Consulting, EPA, and UNC) have arbitrarily set